 Crème fraîche can be spooned over fresh fruits or cooked vegetables and is often used as a garnish with soups.
 Additionally, it can be used anywhere you might use sour cream, like over a baked potato for instance.

-- Mix 1 tbsp. buttermilk into 1 cup heavy cream in a saucepan.
+- In a saucepan, mix 1 tablespoon of buttermilk into 1 cup heavy cream.

 - Gently heat the mixture until it is slightly warm, and then transfer the warmed mixture into a glass bowl.